mosra/flextgl/README.md

 For simplicity, the default template generates all function pointers globally and loads them as instance-specific.
 See
 [this blog post](http://blog.magnum.graphics/hacking/simple-efficient-vulkan-loading-with-flextgl/)
 for other options.
-Apart from Vulkan APIs, a single function is defined:
+Apart from Vulkan APIs, two functions are defined:

+-   `void flextVkInit()`

+    >   Initializes all global function pointers (pointers not depending on a
+    >   particular VkInstance).
+Call this before doing anything else.

--   `void flextVkInit(VkInstance instance)`
+-   `void flextVkInitInstance(VkInstance instance)`

-    >   Initializes all function pointers using given `instance`
+    >   Initializes all instance-specific function pointers using given
+    >   `instance` pointer.
+Call this once you have created a VkInstance.

 Note that it's possible to supply your own template with your own API that might or might not resemble the above.